 Regulatory Compliance

-CPCA convenes a quarterly Compliance Officers Peer Network (COPN) meeting to discuss community health center compliance topics, as well as regular peer to peer question and answer sessions between compliance staff in health centers.
-To view upcoming COPN meetings and past materials, please visit the Compliance Officers Peer Network web page.
-If you would like to be added to the COPN email list, please email Nicole Key, nkey@cpca.org.
+CPCA convenes a quarterly Compliance Officers Peer Network meeting to discuss community health center compliance topics, as well as regular peer-to-peer question and answer sessions between compliance staff in health centers.
+If you would like to be added to the COPN email list, please email Glenna Davido, gdavido@cpca.org.